 Alzer Hotel

 The Alzer Hotel, located in Istanbul’s famous Sultanahmet district, is ideal for those seeking a comfortable, convenient base from which to explore the city.
-The prime location opposite the Blue Mosque allows guests to experience the best of Istanbul.
+The prime location opposite the Blue Mosque offers guests the best of Istanbul.

 With its high-quality amenities, the King Suite at Alzer Hotel is ideal for visitors seeking to experience Istanbul in style.
 However, the King Suite’s main selling point is its breathtaking view of the Blue Mosque and the Marmara Sea.
 Waking up with a view of one of the world’s most magnificent buildings and the sea is an unforgettable experience.